AdobeDocs/commerce-events/src/pages/events/custom-events.md

 ## Operators

-Operators are represented as a comparison statements between desired and original values
+Operators are represented as a comparison statements between desired and original values in the original event's payload

 | Operator    | Description                                                                                                     |
 |-------------|-----------------------------------------------------------------------------------------------------------------|